Ashton-W/Ashton-W.github.io/_posts/2015-4-11-Dependency-Injection-Segues.md

 @end
 ```

 You could stop there.
-In your `prepareForSegue:` you can now simply check if the destination conforms to this protocol and if it does, assign the model object.
+In `prepareForSegue:` you can now simply check if the destination conforms to this protocol and if it does, assign the model object.
 Do this before any `segueIdentifier` checking – if you still have any.

-I like to move this simple logic into a category on `UIStoryboardSegue`.
+I prefer to move this logic into a category on `UIStoryboardSegue` like so:

 ```objc
 @implementation UIStoryboardSegue (ModelAssignable)